mcneel/computeclient_js/docs/Intersection.rst

    :rtype: bool
 .. js:function:: RhinoCompute.Intersection.meshMeshFast(meshA, meshB, multiple=false)

-   Quickly intersects two meshes.
+   This is an old overload kept for compatibility.
 Overlaps and near misses are ignored.

    :param rhino3dm.Mesh meshA: First mesh for intersection.
    :param rhino3dm.Mesh meshB: Second mesh for intersection.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: An array of intersection line segments, or null.
+   :return: An array of intersection line segments, or None if no intersections were found.
    :rtype: Line[]
-.. js:function:: RhinoCompute.Intersection.meshMesh(meshes, tolerance, mode, performPreprocessing, textLog, multiple=false)

-   Intersects two meshes.
-Overlaps and perforations are handled in the output list.

-   :param list[rhino3dm.Mesh] meshes: The mesh input list.
-It cannot be null.
-   :param float tolerance: A tolerance value.
-If negative, the positive value will be used. \
-      WARNING!
-Good tolerance values are in the magnitude of 10^-7, or RhinoMath.SqrtEpsilon*10.
-   :param bool performPreprocessing: Indicates if preprocessing should be executed.
-   :param SetsCombinations mode: The required working mode.
-   :param FileIO.TextLog textLog: A text log, or null.
-   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: An array of both intersects, and overlaps.
-   :rtype: rhino3dm.Polyline[]
 .. js:function:: RhinoCompute.Intersection.meshMeshAccurate(meshA, meshB, tolerance, multiple=false)

    Intersects two meshes.
 Overlaps and near misses are handled.
+This is an old method kept for compatibility.

    :param rhino3dm.Mesh meshA: First mesh for intersection.
    :param rhino3dm.Mesh meshB: Second mesh for intersection.